network-space/RDT-using-eBPF/README.md

 ### ven (virtual ethernet)
 A version of the system for experimenting on virtual ethernet pairs.

+## en-en (ethernet-ethernet)
+A version of the system for ethernet-ethernet connection between 2 PCs.

 ## The Reliable Communication System
 First of all, please note that this system is not stabilized yet.
 But here is the current description of how the system works: